jcmf/imbroglio/README.md

 make](http://ifdb.tads.org/) games like this, is the thing.
 Some of them are [really good](http://xyzzyawards.org/awards/historical.php)!
-And it's not just all, like, rehashing the same aesthetic; it's really evolved a lot, in several --
+And it's not just all, like, rehashing the same aesthetic; it's evolved a lot, in several --

 ## Okay that's nice but what is this imbroglio thing for, specifically?